JanHerca/urantiapedia/output/wikijs/en/book/Confucianism/The_I_Ching/Appendix_2.md

   Paragraph 6.
 The topmost position is that of the trigram; the subject of the line might bid farewell to all the work of the hexagram; but he cannot bear to do so.

 [^235]: 325:XLVI See what has been said on the Great Symbolism in Appendix I. The application which is made of it here may be accepted, though it has nothing to do with the teaching of the Text about the gradual rise of a good officer to high social distinction and influence.
   Paragraph x.
-Instead of finding in this the three lines of Khwăn and their subjects, _Kh_ăng-žze makes ‘the upper’ denote only line 2.
+Instead of finding in this the three lines of Khwăn and their subjects, <i>Kh</i>ăng-žze makes ‘the upper’ denote only line 2.
   Paragraph 2.
 The subject of line 2 in his loyal devotion to 5 will do much good and benefit many; hence we have the words, affords occasion for joy.’
   Paragraph 3.
 ‘He has no doubt or hesitation:’—but this is presuming rather on his strength.
   Paragraph 4.
 The Khang-hsî editors say:—‘Such an employment of men of worth to do service to spiritual Beings is serving them according to their mind.’
   Paragraph 6.
 When one has reached the greatest height, he should think of retiring.
 Ambition otherwise may overleap itself.

 [^236]: 326:XLVII The first sentence of the Great Symbolism is constructed differently from any which has presented itself in the previous 46 hexagrams.
 Literally translated, it would be ‘a marsh with no water is Khwăn;’ and this might certainly suggest to us a condition of distress.
 But how does this come out of the trigrams?
 The upper one is Tui, representing a marsh; and the lower is Khân, representing water in a defile.
 The collocation of the two suggests the running of the water from the marsh or lake into the stream, which will soon empty the other.
-Such is the view which occurred to myself; and it is the same as that given by _K_û Hsî:—‘The water descending and leaking away, the marsh above will become dry.’
+Such is the view which occurred to myself; and it is the same as that given by <i>K</i>û Hsî:—‘The water descending and leaking away, the marsh above will become dry.’
 The application is good in itself, but the concatenation between it and the Symbolism is hardly discernible. <span id="p327">[<sup><small>p.
 327</small></sup>]</span>
   So stupid is the subject of line 1 that by his own act he increases his distress.
   The Khang-hsî editors say that the ‘ground for congratulation in paragraph 2 is the banqueting and sacrificing.’
 I rather think it is the measure of help, which it is intimated the subject will give in removing the straitness and distress of the time.
   See the extract from the Khang-hsî editors on the symbolism of the third line of the Text.